torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 	}

-After the completion area has been processed, the driver must be notified that it can release any resources associated with the request.
+After the completion area has been processed, the driver must be analtified that it can release any resources associated with the request.
 This is done via the dequeue operation::

 	struct dax_command cmd;